The Colin McCahon Legacy Project Team

 Researcher

-Elle is a writer, curator and researcher in Art History and Museum Studies based in Ōtepoti Dunedin.
+Elle is a writer, curator and researcher in Art History based in Ōtepoti Dunedin.
 Her exhibition-making and publishing centres the practices of artists, writers and critical thinkers from Aotearoa me Te Waipounamu, situating these within global discourses.

 August’s recent research and exhibitions have focused on under-recognised artists and art histories in Aotearoa, examining the emergence of environmental and bicultural narratives during the period 1978-1999, and exploring expanded frameworks that link artworks and ideas to history and place.